-Rear-end accidents are some of the most common types of auto accidents on Florida roadways.
+Rear-end accidents are some of the most common types of car accidents on Florida roadways.
 To the insurance company, they might seem like minor fender benders.
-But even a seemingly minor accident can result in a number of common rear-end accident injuries along with emotional and financial damage lasting years after a crash.
+Even a seemingly minor accident can result in a number of common rear-end accident injuries along with emotional and financial damage lasting years after a crash.
 Some rear-end crashes, especially ones involving tractor-trailers on I-75 and other major highways in Southwest Florida, can have devastating consequences.

 At Farrow & Pulice, our experienced Sarasota rear-end accident lawyers understand that many rear-end collisions have been linked to distracted driving in recent years, especially texting while driving.
 Other times, a driver may be under the influence of alcohol or drugs and cause a drunk driving rear-end crash.
 No matter what the reason, you shouldn’t have to suffer because of someone else’s reckless driving.

 How We Can Help After Your Rear-End Crash in Sarasota County or Charlotte County, FL

 While no two crashes are the same, some causes of rear-end accidents are more common than others.
 Using the latest technology and research, our attorneys often consult with accident reconstructionists to determine what took place and who is at fault.
 Our lawyers review such factors as:

 - Type and location of damage to both vehicles